abhiverse01/the-coders-handbook/Becoming an Expert Coder/B. Advanced Programming Concepts.md

 ## Object-Oriented Programming (OOP)

-**Object-Oriented Programming (OOP)** is a programming paradigm centered around objects rather than actions.
+**Object-Oriented Programming (OOP)** is a programming paradigm centred around objects rather than actions.
 In OOP, you structure your code by creating classes that represent real-world entities, and objects are instances of these classes.
 This approach makes it easier to manage and scale complex software projects by organizing code into reusable, modular components.

 ### Key Principles of OOP: